Sri-Sakthi-CB/Express-JS/README.md

 # Express-JS

 - Welcome to my Express.js repository.
-This repository contains various small projects and examples to help me improve my skills with Express.js, a minimal and flexible Node.js web application framework.
+This repository contains various small projects and examples that helped me improve my skills with Express.js, a minimal and flexible Node.js web application framework.
 - This repository is a collection of my projects and exercises that helps to understand the core concepts clearly in Express.js.
 The goal is to explore different functionalities and features of the framework through hands-on examples.

 ## Projects Include